 You can use the menu at the top right or the “search box” to find other subjects that might be of interest.

 I read voraciously and favorite authors include Ayn Rand, Frederick Buechner, Montaigne, Madeline L’Engle and David McCullough.

 I revel in the sensory overload of climbing America’s highest mountains and I once navigated the Uganik River with only a tent and raft in grizzly country for a week in the wilderness of Kodiak Island, Alaska.
-I’ve completed twenty full marathons (yes, 26.2 miles each).
+I’ve completed twenty-four full marathons (yes, 26.2 miles each).

 A self-taught artist, I began painting with watercolors in the winter of 2002 at the age of forty-two.
 A lifelong love affair with graphite sketching provides the foundation for the watercolors and anchors my distinctive layered style.
 I particularly enjoy painting the female figure (God’s quintessential creation.)
 Originals, commissions and limited edition prints can be purchased at my online art gallery, elrodart.com I recently served as artist-in-residence at the prestigious O’More School of Design.

 If you enjoy my blog please consider a gift to my 501(c)3 non-profit charity, Creative Community, Inc., which provides scholarships to creatives from around the world for mentorship, refreshment, encouragement and diffusion of ideas.